 Filling up your tank and getting something to eat is quick and easy on the Florida turnpike.
 Turnpike stations are easy to access because you don't leave the turnpike.
 Most stations have multiple gas stations that provide basic repair services for flat tires and other emergencies.
 A variety of food is also available ranging from burgers and pizza to Starbucks coffee.

 As you travel the Florida Turnpike and other Florida highways paying tolls has been made very easy with Sunpass.
 Not only does Sunpass eliminate the need to dig through your car for cash it also makes the trip faster.
 On a long trip you will save about 20 minutes as you zip through the toll booths.
 Without Sunpass you may find yourself spending 3 to 5 minutes sitting line to pay each toll.

 If you need help while driving on the Florida Turnpike there are call boxes every mile on both sides.
 Each call box has a mile marker.
 The call boxes are not for voice communication they send signals to the Florida High Patrol.
 To operate a call box you pull the handle down and look at the message panel.
 You then choose the button that meets your situation.
 After you send a signal the call box will emit a tone or flash a light to indicate your message has been sent.
 Response time is typically 45 minutes.

 A fleet of emergency assistance Rangers patrol most of the Florida highways.
-They're schedule is designed to find a stranged motorist within 30 minutes and provide basic assistance if your car breaks down or you need first aid.
+They're schedule is designed to find a stranded motorist within 45 minutes and provide basic assistance if your car breaks down or you need first aid.